Links and Used Resources

 while I try to use native Emoji as much as possible, my phone didn’t seem support any of those fonts.
 So I added this as a fallback font.
 You will most likely not see it.

 When I started out I had like 5 lines of front matter in my files.
-Since then I had to add more to do things like navigation, SEO etc. Now I’m at 40 lines of front matter for each file.
+Since then I had to add more to do things like navigation, SEO etc. There were times where 40 lines of front matter for each file was normal.
 All that would be a real pain to manage and check if I didn’t have a tool that goes with it.

 Jekyll takes my markdown files and builds this website.
 Usually, GitHub Pages does that for me, but when I need to test something I need to run it on my computer testing it before I release changes to the wild.

 Kramdown is just the markdown variant jekyll uses.
-But I use it standalone in eBook creation as well.
+But I use the standalone version in eBook creation as well.

 While I could just try and use some plugin for jekyll for creating eBook versions those plugins just don’t work with my setup.
 So instead I just wrote a script that creates an ebook using kramdown and pandoc.

 A must-have tool for eBook lovers.
-I use it to convert my ePUB other formats like Kindle Format 8.
+I use it to convert my ePUB to PDF.
+It works 90%.